simonswiss/kingpixel-demo/be-better-challenges/index.md

 ### Disclaimer

 Be Better Challenges are for fun and entertainment only.
-All interactions with the Be Better Challenges app are voluntary, and I make no warranties guarantees or promises.
+All interactions with the Be Better Challenges app are voluntary.
+I make no warranties, guarantees, or promises.
 I accept no responsibility for any damage or loss to person or property incurred while using this app.
 Please abide by all laws, rules and norms that apply.

 ### Privacy Policy